This library is marked in Alpha stage but is already used in production.

 abstract member SetError : 'State * string -> 'State

-But then I didn't find a way to store all the fields FieldConfig<'State, 'Msg>
+But then I didn't find a way to store all the fields FieldConfig<'State, 'Msg> in a list inside Config<'AppMsg>.

 If you find a way to either hide the boxing / casting things from the user view or to make everything strongly typed please open an issue to discuss it.